Scrip Dividend Meaning

 - In the AGM record date will be finalized.

-- Scrip dividends will be issued to only those shareholders who will hold shares as on record date or whose name will appear the share register of the company.
+- They will be issued to only those shareholders who will hold shares as on record date or whose name will appear the share register of the company.

 - Now the company will finalize the reference price which is generally five days average of the closing price of the stock according to the stock exchange where stock is listed form the date of ex-dividend.